 Berlin isn’t just one of Germany’s greenest cities – it also offers a growing number of sustainable activities for you to enjoy.
-From mobility to organic restaurants and tips for shopping sustainably: we’ve compiled a list of 10 tips for your sustainable trip to Berlin.
+Let yourself be inspired by innovative urban planning concepts and exciting community projects.
+Join the annual Umweltfestival (environmental festival) or one of Berlin's many conferences like the Berlin Questions.
+You can do your part too: Use eco-friendly mobility providers, eat in organic restaurants and shop sustainably: we’ve compiled a list of 10 tips for your sustainable trip to Berlin.

 Berlin is easy to reach by train from all points on the compass and a train trip with the whole family isn’t just a relaxing experience – it also helps protect the environment.
 Travelling by train is more environmentally friendly than taking a plane or the car.